panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 ### 2.5 void operator

-`void <expression>` evaluates the expression and returns `undefined` no matter the result of evaluation.
+`void <expression>` evaluates the expression and returns `undefined` no matter the result of the evaluation.

 ```javascript
 void 1;                    // => undefined